 The Early Years Foundation Stage (EYFS) statutory framework requires all registered childcare providers to have a complaints procedure.
 This does not include complaints relating to EHC plans, which parents should take up with the local authority that issued the plan.
 For childcare provision registered with Ofsted concerns should be raised directly with the manager or provider in the first instance.
 For complaints in writing the nursery provider must respond within 28 days.
 Where the childcare provision is run by a school, the school's complaints procedure should be used.
 Further information about complaints is given in Chapter 11, Resolving disagreements, in the 0-25 SEND Code of Practice.

-This means providing help for someone who may need support using services.
-The broker acts as a middle person, helping, advising, searching and maybe negotiating on your behalf to help you find the childcare you need.
-This could be when you are looking for long term childcare or if you need short term, emergency or ad hoc childcare.
+Brokerage means providing help for someone who may need support using services.
+The Childcare Brokerage Service acts as a middle person, helping, advising, searching and maybe negotiating on your behalf to help you find the childcare you need.
+This could be when you are looking for childcare for your child with special educational needs or a disability (SEND), long term childcare or if you need short term, emergency or ad hoc childcare.
 Please note that the Childcare Brokerage service does not offer free childcare or provide funding towards childcare.

 Contact the Childcare Brokerage Service: